tomkat-cr/data_lakehouse_local_stack/README.md

 ## Raygun Data Processing

-To process a single Raygun error you need to download the Raygun data, composed by a series of JSON files for each time  the error happend with all data shown in Raygun, upload the data to S3 (managed locally by Minio), ingest the data using Spark, build the Hive metastore and finally run the SQL queries to get the data analytics.
+To process a single Raygun error you need to download the Raygun data, composed by a series of JSON files for each time the error happens with all data shown in Raygun, upload the data to S3 (managed locally by Minio), ingest the data using Spark, build the Hive metastore and finally run the SQL queries to get the data analytics.

 ### Raygun Data Preparation

 1. Go to Raygun ([https://app.raygun.com](https://app.raygun.com)), and select the corresponding Application.

-2. Put the check mark in the error you want to analyze.
+2. Put the checkmark in the error you want to analyze.

 3. Click on the `Export selected groups` button.